Jesus is a name like no other, because Jesus is a person like no other.

-As I wrote in “Jesus the Eternal,” on the home page, the life of Jesus Christ endures and continues to influence our world in a way that no other life has.
+As I wrote in “Jesus is Eternal, Jesus is Immortal, Jesus is Enduring” on the home page, the life of Jesus Christ endures and continues to influence our world in a way no other life has.
 This is proof for the authenticity of His claim, “I am living forevermore” (Rev. 1:18).
 He is the Son of the only true and living God.
 When we believe in Jesus, His Father becomes our Father.
 Jesus made this possible by becoming “God with us” (Matt.
 1:23) in a stable in Bethlehem.
 After He died on the cross for our sins, He set out from the tomb with nail-pierced feet, securing our own hope beyond the grave.
 His words, “I am living forevermore,” endure throughout earth history and soar into eternity.
 Our hope lives with Him.

 Why do we love Him so much?
 Why is He so different than everyone else?
 That question was presented to a woman who, in the Song of Solomon, was looking for her “beloved.”
 That woman is a picture of the Church Jesus is building in the world today.
 We recognize in the “beloved,” our Jesus.
 The woman was asked, “How is your beloved better than others?”
 She answered, “He is chief among ten thousand” (Song 5:9,10 NIV, KJV).
 That is to say, there is no one else like him!
 She went on to describe his beauty.

 So it is with Christ’s bride, the Church.
 To those who believe, Jesus is beautiful, the most beautiful person we have ever met!
 He referred to Himself as the beautiful shepherd in John chapter 10.
 He is “the bright, morning star” (Rev. 22:16) in our lives.
 When He returns to earth at the end of time, He will be marveled at and greatly admired by all of us who have believed (II Thess.
 1:10)!